-If you're like me, you have probably used an affiliate's code a few times when going to purchase from a new brand.
+If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Who doesn't love a small discount?
 It definitely helps ease first-time buyer anxiety.

-And using that code doesn't just benefit you, it also helped that affiliate earn some extra cash, and the brand to add a new customer to its database.
+And using that code doesn't just benefit you; it also helps the affiliate earn some extra cash and the brand to add a new customer to its database.

 That is the power of affiliate marketing.

 Affiliate marketing is an extremely powerful and lucrative marketing strategy: Affiliates earn more passive income and brands to generate more sales and grow their customer base.

 And the popularity of this marketing strategy is gaining traction.
 Affiliate marketing spend is reported to increase to $8.2 billion this year — up from $5.4 billion in 2017.

 So, if you are a DTC brand or a content creator ready to leverage affiliate marketing to generate more income, this is the article for you.

 We will discuss what affiliate marketing is, how much brands and creators can earn, and tips for running a successful affiliate marketing campaign.